bagoelz/Emotional_Speech_Generation/README.md

 - Add mood and intensity:
   - `python solution.py "Hello from our narrator" out.wav --style enthusiastic --intensity 70`

+## Web Application Example
+Want to try the TTS system through a web interface?
+Check out the `application/` folder for a complete example:

+- **API Backend**: FastAPI-based REST API (`app.py`) that wraps the TTS functionality
+- **Frontend**: Clean web interface with real-time audio playback
+- **Features**: Voice selection, style control, intensity adjustment, and audio download

+To run the web application:
+1. `cd application`
+2. `pip install -r requirements.txt`
+3. `python app.py`
+4. Open `http://localhost:8000` in your browser

+See `application/README.md` for detailed setup instructions and API documentation.

 ## Pick Engine and Voice
 - Let the tool choose (Coqui first, pyttsx3 fallback), or force one:
   - `--engine coqui` or `--engine pyttsx3`